Two Ponds Farm

 Garden huckleberries ready to freeze.

 Once I had more time, I decided to try making garden huckleberry preserves.
 I am a huge fan of Tyrant Farms so I decided to use their recipe.
 These are not well-known berries and there is not a ton of information out there about them.
 However, one of the keys to these berries is that they must be cooked for their flavor to develop.
 If you eat them unripe, they are toxic, if you eat them ripe but raw, they should no longer be toxic but they really have no taste or maybe a slightly bitter taste.
 Trust me, you will not want to pop another one in your mouth.
 However, as I found out after tasting the cooked preserves, they taste absolutely delicious.
 The flavor is somewhat like blueberry jam.
 Some recipes recommend cooking them with baking soda to remove bitter flavors, but I found this was not necessary at all.
 Just make sure you are using fully ripe berries.
 A long cooking time is recommended as the skins are very tough, slightly leathery, and the berries can be hard to pop.
+Although I did follow the recipe and canned the preserves, the pH of the berries is unknown and the safer option is to make freezer jam instead of canning it.

 They will stain!